 Most okra is harvested when the pods are between 1 and 4 inches long.
 Pods longer than 4 inches tend to get into the tough category, which can be fine for stewing and gumbos but not ideal for quicker cooking.

 Okra is best fresh.
 Very fresh.
 Eat okra within a few days of buying it.
 Store okra loosely wrapped in a plastic bag in the fridge.

-Okra contains a clear, somewhat thick liquid that is how it stores water in the hot climates where it thrives.
-When you slice or chop okra some of that liquid (or, let's be frank, slime) will release, getting on your knife and cutting surface.
-It cleans off easily with soap and water (which I'm going to assume was how you were planning on cleaning up after cooking anyway).
+Okra contains a clear, somewhat thick liquid which is how it stores water in the hot climates where it thrives.
+When you slice or chop okra, some of that liquid (or, let's be frank, slime) will release, getting on your knife and cutting surface.
+It cleans off easily enough with soap and water, however.

-To control the slime: Leaving okra whole and quick cooking methods – sautéeing, grilling, frying – bring out the crunchy, rather than the slimy, side of okra.
-Cooking okra with plenty of acids – vinegar, citrus juice, tomatoes – is another way to keep its slippery nature in check.
+To control the slime: leaving okra whole and quick cooking methods—sautéing, grilling, frying—bring out the crunchy, rather than the slimy, side of okra.
+Cooking okra with plenty of acids like vinegar, citrus juice, or tomatoes is another way to keep its slippery nature in check.

 To use the slime: many great okra dishes use okra's slimy side to their advantage to thicken and add body.
 Gumbo, in which sliced okra is stewed with smoked meat, other vegetables, and seafood, is the most obvious example as okra gives the famous soup its characteristic hearty and satisfying body.